fggp/go-csperfthread/README.md

-GO Bindings for Csound helper class CsoundPerformanceThread
+Go Binding for the Csound helper class CsoundPerformanceThread
 ========

 This wrapper is still very experimental.
 It has been tested only on Linux.